meilisearch/documentation/learn/advanced/geosearch.md

 # Geosearch

-MeiliSearch allows you to filter and sort results based on their geographic location.
+Meilisearch allows you to filter and sort results based on their geographic location.
 This can be useful when you only want results within a specific area or when sorting results based on their distance from a specific location.

 ## Preparing documents for location-based search

 In order to start filtering and sorting documents based on their geographic location, you must make sure they contain a valid `_geo` field.

 `_geo` is a reserved field.
-If you include it in your documents, MeiliSearch expects its value to conform to a specific format.
+If you include it in your documents, Meilisearch expects its value to conform to a specific format.

 When using JSON and NDJSON, `_geo` must contain an object with two keys: `lat` and `lng`.
 Both must contain a floating point number indicating, respectively, latitude and longitude: